ConorJurewicz/ConorJurewicz/README.md

 ## Introduction

+Hi!
-Hello, I'm Conor Jurewicz and I'm a Junior at University of Delaware.
+I'm Conor Jurewicz and I'm a Junior at University of Delaware.
 I'm pursuing my bachelor's of science degree in Computer Science with a focus in Artifical Intelligence & Robotics